django-salesforce/django-salesforce/README.rst

    In this example, inspectdb will only export models for tables with exact name ``Contact`` and all tables that are prefixed with ``Account``.
 This filter works with all supported database types.

+-  **Verbosity** - This package can set correct column names for Salesforce without explicit attribute ``db_column`` for many objects automatically.
+   These attributes are not exported if a default verbosity is used.
+This is intended for use only with SFDC.
+If an alternate non SFDC test database is also expected and migrations of any SalesforceModel will

 -  **Accessing the Salesforce SOAP API** - There are some Salesforce actions that cannot or can hardly be implemented using the generic relational database abstraction and the REST API.